OpenVidu/openvidu.io-docs/docs/application-server/openvidu-basic-node.md

 ## Understanding the code

-The application is a simple Express application with a single controller file `index.js` that exports two endpoints:
+The application is a simple Express app with a single controller file `index.js` that exports two endpoints:

 - `/api/sessions` : Initialize a session.
-- `/api/sessions/{{SESSION_ID}}/connections` : Create a connection.
+- `/api/sessions/:sessionId/connections` : Create a connection.

-> You can get more information about theses endpoints in the [Application Server Endpoints](application-server/#rest-endpoints) section.
+> You can get more information about these endpoints in the [Application Server Endpoints](application-server/#rest-endpoints) section.

 Let's see the code of the controller: